Video: Château de Chenonceau

 During our cruise aboard Nymphea we navigate under the 5-arch bridge of the impressive Château de Chenonceau and moor at Chisseaux.
 From there we take a short drive in the air-conditioned minibus to visit Chenonceau, often called ‘the ladies château’, after those such as Henry II’s mistress, Diane de Poitiers, who added the bridge over the River Cher and the beautiful gardens.

-The Château of Chenonceau is a Renaissance masterpiece and an architectural wonder.
+The Château de Chenonceau is a Renaissance masterpiece and an architectural wonder.
 Built in 1520 by a wealthy tax collector for his wife, it became a royal retreat for, among others, Catherine de Medici and Mary, Queen of Scots.
 It is a five-arch bridge which was transformed into a château, with its galerie de bal, the scene of some legendary galas, spanning the River Cher.